Q 1. What is GSTN?

 v.
 GSTN SPV would have a self- sustaining revenue model, where it would be able to levy user charges on the tax payers and the tax authorities availing services.

 vi.
-GSTN SPV to be the exclusive national agency responsible for delivering integrated indirect Tax related services involving multiple tax authorities.
-Accordingly, any other service provider seeking to deliver similar integrated services would be required to enter into a formal arrangement with GSTN SPV for the services.
+GSTN SPV to be the exclusive national agency responsible for delivering integrated indirect Tax related services involving multiple tax Accordingly, any other service provider seeking to deliver similar integrated services would be required to enter into a formal arrangement with GSTN SP V for the services.

 vii.
 A one- time non- recurring Grant- in aid of Rs.
-315 crore from the Central Government towards expenditure for the initial setting up and functioning of the SPV for a three year period after incorporation.
+315 crores from the Central Government towards functioning of the SPV for a three-year period after incorporation.

-In compliance of the Cabinet decision, GST Network was registered as a not-for-profit, private limited company under section 25 of the Companies Act, 1956 with the following equity structure:
+Ans. (a) Equity Structure: – In compliance of the Cabinet decision, GST Network was registered as a not-for-profit, non-Government, private limited company under section 8 of the Companies Act, 1956 with the following equity structure:

 |NSE Strategic Investment Co||10%|